Council Estate of Mind

 Council Estate of Mind is the debut studio album by English rapper Skinnyman, released on 9 August 2004 by Low Life Records.
 It was produced by DJ Flip, Stoned Soldiers, Adam M, and others.
 The album makes use of samples from Made in Britain, a British film from the early 1980s.
 The album spent two weeks on the UK Albums Chart, peaking at number 65.

 Release and legacy

 Skinnyman self-recorded the album, taking it to Low Life Records for a formal release.
 Label owner Joseph Christie, also known as Braintax, shut down the label a few years after the release of Council Estate of Mind, disappearing without compensating Skinnyman with album royalties.

-Council Estate of Mind is regarded as a British hip hop classic, noted as a "illustrative depiction of life in Britain for young, working-class people."
+Council Estate of Mind is regarded as a British hip hop classic, noted as an "illustrative depiction of life in Britain for young, working-class people."